La Patrie Presentation

 The dual action truss rod allows fine tuning of the action (please - probably best left to a professional or the experienced).
 The fret setup is superb ex-factory, with absolutely no sharp edges.
 The neck feel is silky smooth and not at all bulky, thanks again (at least in part) to the truss rod that allows a thinner neck profile.

 All of the La Patrie Classical instruments feature solid cedar tops which lends them an immediate brightness and clarity of tone.
 The solid mahogany back and sides produce the well-balanced warmth and depth of tone, along with a surprising amount of projection.

 The instrument that I'm reviewing will probably also benefit from ageing timbers (now old) which may be adding an element of richness and warmth to the sound.
-I keep hoping that someone will say something like that about me one day, but it's more likely to be referencing creaking and groaning ;-)
+I keep hoping that someone will say something like that about me one day, but it's more likely they'll be referencing creaking and groaning

 Even the (now somewhat older) Godin preamp / tuner / tone controls and Piezo pickup, perform admirably when amplified.
-Just to note that this model is commonly available without electronics.
+Just to note that this guitar model is commonly available without electronics.